jiripospisil/jpospisil.com/posts/2023-05-25-writing-shell-scripts-in-nushell.md

   <img src="/posts/nushell/4.png">
 </div>

 Alright, that’s a long enough introduction.
-Going forward, I think I’ve convinced myself to try creating scripts in Nushell first and only fallback to alternatives in case of trouble.
+Going forward, I think I've convinced myself to try creating scripts in Nushell first and only fallback to alternatives in case of trouble.
 Let’s mention a few disadvantages to close off.